 Minocycline has fewer adverse effects than other drugs that treat RA.

-People may notice blue or black skin discoloration on the arms and legs.
-This usually happens in areas of previous injuries.
-Minocycline can also discolor a person’s teeth.
+People may notice discolored nails and darker skin on the arms and legs called hyperpigmentation.
+This usually happens in areas of previous injuries or with long-term minocycline use.
+Minocycline may also discolor tooth enamel in children who are still developing teeth.

-Other rare adverse reactions can include inflammation in the liver, lungs, or kidneys.
+Other rare adverse reactions can include liver, lung, or kidney inflammation.

-The following four options are the main treatment options for RA:
+The main treatment options for RA can include:

-A doctor will determine the drug to prescribe based on how long the person has had RA and the severity of their symptoms.
+A doctor will determine what to prescribe based on how long the person has had RA and the severity of their symptoms.
 They may add or switch drugs if a person’s symptoms worsen.

-Doctors may suggest using DMARDs alone or in combination therapy (methotrexate plus sulfasalazine or methotrexate plus sulfasalazine plus hydroxychloroquine).
+Doctors may suggest using different DMARDs alone or, for quicker results, start combination therapy — methotrexate plus sulfasalazine plus hydroxychloroquine.

 Biological agents fall into two classes: tumor necrosis factor (TNF) inhibitors and non-TNF.

-The following drugs are in the TNF class:
+The following drugs are in the TNF inhibitor class:

 - adalimumab (Humira)